elgopher/promise/README.md

 * Because JavaScript's Promises are simple, elegant and powerful

 # When it should not be used?
-* Promises are for one-shot requests, that is, you can send the request and get a self-contained response, no events in the middle
+* Promises are for one-shot requests, that is, you can send a request and get a self-contained response, no events in the middle
 * When you need to monitor progress or map stream of events then use RxJava instead

 # Example